strellic/Hackbox/README.md

 # Hackbox
 Hackbox is an open-source, container-based platform that makes it easy to launch vulnerable systems to test your hacking skill!

+Users can sign up on Hackbox and choose one of the host-created rooms to try and hack into.
+They can launch boxes, which spawn Docker containers on the host, which they can then connect to via OpenVPN.

+From there, they can send attacks and hack into the box.
+Their goal is to exfiltrate the flags from the box, which can mean finding hidden services, exploiting systems, or privilege escalating into root.

+The server owner just needs to create vulnerable Docker images, and add them to the database for users to be able to hack into them.
+See `hackbox_server/db_setup.js` for an example!

 ## Screenshots
 ![](https://i.gyazo.com/c89054332723fcc9e3e2af937940b7a2.png)
 ![](https://i.gyazo.com/d1c7e63b64714cc0bc058e6204f5e435.png)